nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  --- even if a later contract reports an issue, the contract system has no memory that `B` was partly-responsible.

-Despite these changes in behavior, forgetful is an straightforward method for saving a tremendous amount of space and time relative to classic contracts.
+Despite these changes in behavior, forgetful is a straightforward method for saving space and time relative to classic contracts.

 ### Heedful space-efficiency